Shift-Cyber/hab-curriculum/lessons/cryptography/cryptography-logic-operations.md

 # Lesson
 ## What are 0's and 1's anyway?
-To keep it simple, 0 is a value that represents False, and 1 is a value that represents True.
+To keep it simple, 0 is a value that represents False or Off, and 1 is a value that represents True or On.

 ## What is a logic operation?
 These values of 0's and 1's can be manipulated with logic operations such as Not, And, Or, and Xor.
 There are many more, but we will focus on these 4 logic operations in this lesson.
 These logic operations are also called logic gates.
 You can think of a logic gate as a mystery box that takes in something, processes the input, and then gives you an output.
 In the following sections, we will talk about the inputs and outputs each of these logic gates.